 - I also logged onto social media sites like Facebook, LinkedIn, and Twitter.
-Doing so allowed me to read what everyone was doing, catch up on news briefs and stay connected with other people who were going about their daily lives.
+Doing so allowed me to read what everyone was doing, catch up on news briefs and stay connected with other people going about their daily lives.

 - Talking to people like housekeeping as they cleaned the room, the aide who made my bed, the nurse as she gave me my medications or the people who delivered the food trays also helped pass the time.
 Most were glad to talk and joke with me as they did their work and appreciated being recognized for what they were doing.
-I made some good connections and these people would stop in from time to time to say hello and ask me if I needed anything.
-This always made me feel good and let me feel that I was part of the team
+I made some good connections, and these people would stop in from time to time to say hello and ask me if I needed anything.
+This always made me feel good and let me feel I was part of the team.

 - Many times I used the time to say my prayers which helped me relax and allowed me to let go of some of the fear and frustration that I felt